Isthmus of Panama: Geology

 The closure of the isthmus led to allopatric speciation events of marine organisms isolated on each side (blue and green).
 Terrestrial species also migrated between the two continents (the Great American Biotic Interchange) upon the formation of a passable land bridge.

 A significant body of water (referred to as the Central American Seaway) once separated the continents of North and South America, allowing the waters of the Pacific and Atlantic Oceans to mix freely.
-Beneath the surface, two plates of the Earth's crust were slowly colliding, forcing the Cocos Plate to slide under the Caribbean Plate.
+Beneath the surface, two plates of the Earth's crust were slowly colliding, forcing the Cocos plate to slide under the Caribbean plate.
 The pressure and heat caused by this collision led to the formation of underwater volcanoes, some of which grew large enough to form islands.
 Meanwhile, movement of the two tectonic plates was also pushing up the sea floor, eventually forcing some areas above sea level.

 Over time, massive amounts of sediment from North and South America filled the gaps between the newly forming islands.
 Over millions of years, the sediment deposits added to the islands until the gap was completely filled.
-However, an article in Science magazine stated that zircon crystals in middle Miocene bedrock from northern Colombia indicated that by 10 Ma, it is likely that instead of islands, a full isthmus between the North and South American continents had already formed where the Central American Seaway had been previously.
+However, an article in Science magazine states that zircon crystals in middle Miocene bedrock from northern Colombia indicate that by 10 Ma, it is likely that instead of islands, a full isthmus between the North and South American continents had already formed where the Central American Seaway had been previously.
 A genomic study of army ants also suggests that the isthmus emerged millions of years earlier than had long been thought.
-The Isthmus of Panama is not the only part of central America that has been low lying in the last tens of millions of years.
+The Isthmus of Panama is not the only part of Central America that has been low lying in the last tens of millions of years.
 This means the dates of first closure and final closure of the Central American Seaway (before it was artificially reopened to a degree by the Panama Canal) are likely to remain controversial.
 Some experts have proposed 15 Ma as the date of first closure, while others suggest that final closure might be more recent, based on genetic drift data for black mangroves along the Atlantic and Pacific coasts.